Premise: When a family moves into their new home in the country, they find a hidden room with a terrifying secret.

 The Disappointments Room was about to be one big disappointment until Wentworth Miller went all Travis Bickle on us the last 20 pages.
 Rarely have I witnessed a script go from so average to so memorable in such a short period of time.

-I’m not saying the script is great.
+I’m not saying this script is great.
 I’m just curious why Miller played it safe for so long before he channeled his inner serial killer.
 Instinct tells me it may be a first draft issue, although everything else in the script is so polished, it’s hard to see why the structure isn’t.

 The Disappointments Room starts out a lot like The Conjuring.
 You have a normal family, led by wife Dana, with husband David and son Jeremy rounding out the cast.
 They’re moving into a giant house in the middle of the country with plans to start anew.